mkly/c5_addon_quick_database_check/README.md

 Warning
 -------
 Not only will this slow you site down, but the log file it creates will quickly eat up a lot of space in you database.
 Only run this will debugging an issue and clear the logs afterwards.
-You hvae been warned.
+You have been warned.